RogerDeng/sed-opal-unlocker/README.md

 - reads password from a separate file
 - supports password hashing used by sedutil-cli via separate one-time-use script
 - supports SATA and NVME disks
+- password file can be encrypted with another passphrase (requires [libargon2](https://github.com/P-H-C/phc-winner-argon2))

 ### What this utility cannot do

 - cannot unlock system drive (unless you create a custom Pre-Boot Authentication image with it; however s3save operation is supported when drive gets unlocked with sedutil's PBA image)
-- password cannot be read interactively, nor from cmdline argument
+- disk password cannot be read interactively, nor from cmdline argument (however you can encrypt the password file and unlock passphrase is obtained from stdin)
 - will not work with CONFIG_BLK_SED_OPAL=n kernel (and is Linux only, but this should be obvious now)